ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/AS Routing Profile/README.md

   https://github.com/actility/generic-http-listener
 </p>

 With this HTTP server, you could see how Actility send coded device data and create your own application.
-But if you don’t want to create your own application right now, and you want to use this feature you can use <p><a href="http://dweet.io/">dweet.io</a> </p>, which give users the opportunity to send messages to a HTTP server and display them in an easy way.
+But if you don’t want to create your own application right now, and you want to use this feature you can use<p><a href="http://dweet.io/">dweet.io</a></p>, which give users the opportunity to send messages to a HTTP server and display them in an easy way.

 ### Actility and Dweet Tutorial
 Dweet allows users to send data to a specific URL that follow the next pattern: